+Relocation stipend is negotiable.
 This position is exempt according to the Fair Labor Standards Act and the NYS Department of Labor rules and regulations.
 The workweek includes flexible schedules depending on the workload and area assigned, with some weekend and holiday work.

 Major Duties and Responsibilities:

 - Guide the development and management plan for phased arboretum collections, landscapes, garden displays, and nursery features.

 - Direct and oversee the design, installation, and horticultural maintenance of arboretum collections, gardens and landscapes.

-- Manage plant collecting/propagation, plant records, collection mapping, and record labeling, and electronic record keeping using ESRI Desktop, GIS or related BG-Base software.
+- Manage plant collecting/propagation, plant records, collection mapping, and record labeling, collections policies, and electronic record keeping using ESRI Desktop, GIS or related BG-Base software applications.

-- Ensure that plant collections and transactions are compliant with developed policies as well as state, federal, and international regulations for certified arboreta.
+- Ensure plant collections and transactions are compliant with developed policies as well as state, federal, and international regulations for certified arboreta.